People like Fads…

 Tae Bo, Spinning, Zumba, The Lotte Berk Method, Yogalates, ab rollers, step aerobics, Cross fit, Tabata,

-MMA fitness, Slim in 6, Dancing with the Oldies, 6-Week Body Makeover, Thighmaster, bootcamps, etc. and anything from Russia.
+MMA fitness, Slim in 6, 21-Day fix or ANY Beach Body product, 7-Minute Abs, bar workouts, Dancing with the Oldies, 6-Week Body Makeover, Thighmaster, bootcamps, etc. and anything from Russia.

 And let’s look at some so-called diet “fads”: All a version of low something or another.